perryrh0dan/taskline/readme.md

 ### Set Duedate

 To set a duedate for a task while initializing it, use the `--due` / `-d` option followed by the duedate.
-Duedate must be a date of the format specified in the configuration file under dateformat.
-Default is `dd.mm.yyyy HH:MM` .
+Duedate must be a date of the format specified in the configuration file under dateformat or use the defined humanized date structure described below.
+Default is `dd.mm.yyyy HH:MM`.
 Note that all tasks by default have no duedate.

 ```